Whitepaper 'FinOps and cost management for Kubernetes'

 Migration capabilities from bare metal & any cloud

-Among the many services available on the market, Hystax is the only solution to migrate any – even the most complex workloads – from any source platform, both cloud and even bare metal.
-We can vouch for a simple deployment of migrated infrastructure with no dependency on a source platform at all.
+Among the many services available on the market, Hystax is the only solution to migrate any – even the most complex workloads – from any cloud and even bare metal source platform.
+As a result, we can vouch for a simple deployment of migrated infrastructure with no dependency on a source platform.

 No data loss and downtime during cloud migration process

-Hystax is an enterprise-grade and reliable cloud migration solution, which means that it ensures a fully-automated migration process with external and internal live replication.
-Furthermore, it has certain tools that prevent data loss and allow final cutover without any production stoppage.
+Hystax is an enterprise-grade and reliable cloud migration solution that ensures a fully-automated migration process with external and internal live replication.
+Furthermore, it has tools that prevent data loss and allow final cutover without any production stoppage.

 Managed service provider capabilities for multi-tenancy private deployments

-With Hystax, you can manage all of your cloud migration projects in a single pane of glass – you’ll see all the data required from multiple data sources in a unified display.
+With Hystax, you can manage all your cloud migration projects in a single pane of glass – you’ll see all the data required from multiple sources in a unified display.

 An unlimited number of test migrations

-Hystax enables you to run as many test migrations as you want to be able to check every single aspect of your future deployment before you proceed with an actual migration.
+Hystax enables you to run as many test migrations as you want to be able to check every single aspect of your future deployment before you proceed with the actual migration.

 A set of pre-designed migration plans for different strategies